oumpy/hp_management/README.md

 ==========

 Searches for any `<img>` tags within your article for which the source is a PostScript, EPS, or PDF file.
-It will produce a PNG preview of the file to be displayed as the image.
-This preview which will also act as a link to the original file.
-This can be useful for including scientific plots in articles and pages.
+It will produce a PNG preview of the file and this PNG will be displayed as the image.
+This preview will also act as a link to the original file.
+If the PDF/PS/EPS file is a multi-page document, then only the first page will be used for the preview.
+This plugin may be useful for including scientific plots in articles and pages.

 Note that the previews will be stored in a directory called `__pdf_previews__` stored at the root of the output directory.
 Errors may arise in the unlikely